AKBAA18/Unified-Customer-Transaction-Analysis-and-Enrichment-System-/README.md

 # Unified-Customer-Transaction-Analysis-and-Enrichment-System-
-This project involves transforming transactional data through rigorous Data Munging and Cleansing to handle missing values and format inconsistencies.
+The project focuses on the transformation of transactional data through comprehensive data cleaning and refinement processes.
+This involves addressing missing values and correcting formatting issues.
+The data is then enriched with date transformations and additional enhancements.
+The final stage involves data curation to ensure the datasets are reliable and well-suited for analytical purposes.
+Leveraging Apache Spark, the project performs advanced SQL operations, handling large-scale datasets efficiently.